To enjoy the beauty and harshness of nature.

 The classic mid-layer

-Permanent Union's "Button-Down Shirt" and "Side-In Pocket" are classic mid-layer models that have been offered since the brand's inception.
-This item has now received two updates.
+Permanent Union's "Button-Down Shirt" and "Side-In Pocket" are classic mid-layer models that the brand has offered since its inception.
+These items have now received two updates.

-The first is the design.
-For the first time, the design was handled by Sami Tolppi, former designer of "FRANK DANDY," also available at Fullmarks, and currently art director and designer of his own Swedish skate shoe brand, Last Resort AB.
+First, the design.
+For the first time, the design was handled by Sami Tolppi, the former designer of "FRANK DANDY" (also carried by Fullmarks) and currently the art director and designer of Last Resort AB, a Swedish skate shoe brand that he started himself.
 The

 button-down collar and stylish buttons on the cuffs give it an urban feel.
-As you can see, it's not just "fit for the city," but also stylish enough to stand out in the city.
-This means you'll look great even when you come down from the mountain and take off your shell.
+As you can see, it's not just "wearable in the city without feeling out of place," but it's a stylish finish that stands out even in urban settings.
+With this, you'll still look cool even when you come down from the mountains and take off your shell jacket.

 Reuse, not sustainability